-Eye Movement Desensitization and Reprocessing (EMDR) is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
-To date, EMDR therapy has helped millions of people of all ages relieve many types of psychological stress.
+Eye Movement Desensitization and Reprocessing (EMDR) is an integrative approach to working with trauma that has been extensively researched and proven effective for the treatment of myriad diagnoses and symptoms including post-traumatic stress, obsessive-compulsive disorder, depression, panic and anxiety, grief and more.

 For example, you may experience intense fear when faced with a certain set of circumstances you but you don't know why.
 Or you have a panic attack when getting on an airplane, even though you've never flown and don't know why you're afraid.
 These are the types of problems EMDR can help, but EMDR can really be used for any distressing feeling.
 The idea is to resolve current distressing symptoms by reprocessing related memories from the past (that may not seem related at all at first), and planning on how to address the situation in the future.